The 15 Best Software Development Companies in Switzerland

 Hierarchy and Authority: Flat organizational structures prevail, with credibility based on expertise rather than formal titles.
 Decisions flow from demonstrated competence, not positional authority.

 Work-Life Boundaries: Swiss business culture maintains strong boundaries around personal time.
 After-hours messages may go unanswered, and this should not be interpreted as disengagement.
+How much the CET-US time zone overlap actually matters depends on whether your delivery model is synchronous or async-first.

 Privacy Norms: Strong confidentiality expectations govern Swiss business relationships.
 Assume less internal discussion sharing than typical US arrangements.